ybs294000/SalaryScope/README.md

 * Feedback submission is available to all users including those not logged in.
 * Resume parsing requires spaCy language model installation.
 * The Model Hub tab requires login to access and requires `HF_TOKEN` and `HF_REPO_ID` to be configured in secrets.
+* The AI Assistant tab supports anonymous use in local development, but on Streamlit Cloud it requires the user to be logged in so chat history can be tied to a real account.

 ---